huggingface/huggingface_hub/docs/hub/spaces.md

 <h1>How to get started with Spaces</h1>

 <div class="p-4 border border-gray-200 rounded-lg">
-	⚠️ This feature is currently in private beta, <a style="font-weight: bold !important" href="/spaces">sign up to the waiting list</a> [or reach out to us](#how-can-i-contact-you) if you'd like to try it out ⚠️
+	⚠️ This feature is currently in private beta, <a style="font-weight: bold !important" href="/spaces">sign up to the waiting list</a> or <a href="#how-can-i-contact-you">reach out to us</a> if you'd like to try it out ⚠️
 </div>

 ## What are Spaces?